Bellfalasch/Migrate-2-WP/README.md

 Dependencies:
 ----------------

-This admin is based on:
+This admin is based and tested on:

 ### PHP
 * Version 4.3.10